What You Say When You Need To Fire Someone You Like: How Lincoln Did It

 Two.
 Your words must make it manifestly clear that there is a difference between your personal feelings and your official responsibility.

 Three.
-Do not go into details explaining your decision. .
+Do not go into details explaining your decision.
+The less you explain the better.
+As Lincoln put it, “The time has come.”

 Four.
 Appeal to the other party’s sense of being willing to do something for you.

 Five.
-You may not destroy your friendship if you do this right.
-Lincoln and Blair remained good friends until Lincoln’s death.
+You may not destroy the friendship if you do this right.
+Lincoln and Blair remained good friends as long as Lincoln lived.
+He understood the delicate political situation Lincoln was in.
+A strong friendship can withstand strong winds.